exonum/exonum-doc/src/get-started/create-service.md

 !!! note
     All the transactions numeric IDs should be unique.
-An attempt to create two methods with the same numeric ID will result in a failure.
+An attempt to create two methods with the same numeric ID will result in a compile error.

 ### Reporting Errors